When it comes to fear-inducing situations, job interviews are right up there with public speaking and first dates.

 —Bill Balderaz, 39, C.E.O. of a marketing firm, Columbus, Ohio

 “I was interviewing for an entry-level administrative assistant position with a company that had a pink heart in its logo.
-I assumed it was a dating company, so I started talking about how it was so hard to meet people—the bar scene never works out, you don’t want to date someone from work—and what an innovative idea it was to match couples based on their common interests.
+I assumed it was a dating company, so I started talking about how it was so hard to meet people, and what an innovative idea it was to match couples based on their common interests.

-I watched the woman completely shut down as she realized that I didn't do my homework.
+The woman shut down.
 ‘Yeah, that’s not what we do here,’ she said.
 Turns out, it was a tech firm.
-I was so embarrassed and didn’t know how to respond, so I just said, ‘Oh, O.K.’
+I was so embarrassed and didn’t know how to respond, so I just said, ‘Oh, OK.’
 She thanked me for my time and that was that.

 “While interviewing for an assistant manager position at a big retailer, the hiring manager asked me to tell him about my last job.
-I had recently been let go for an extremely trivial reason, and I found myself blurting out every frustration and crappy thing that had happened to me at my old company over the past two years.
+I had recently been let go for a trivial reason, and I blurted out every crappy thing that had happened to me.

-Apparently, I was getting loud because the interviewer kept scooting away from me and glancing around frantically as if looking for an escape route.
+The interviewer kept glancing around frantically as if looking for an escape route.
 It eventually dawned on me that not only was I not going to get the job, but there was a chance he might call security.
-He seemed visibly relieved when I finally let him end the interview.

 “When I was fresh out of school, I had an interview with a large law firm.
 I had recently bought a new suit, specifically for interviewing, and wore it to the meeting.
 Everything seemed to go well, but just as I was about to leave, the hiring manager asked me if I was wearing a new suit.

-I smiled, proud of my suit and my interview performance, and said, ‘Why, yes.
+I smiled and said, ‘Why, yes.
 How could you tell?’
 Her reply: ‘Because all the tags are still on it.’

-Sure enough, the suit was covered in price tags and sizing stickers—on the pants and jacket.
-I was so embarrassed, but I kept it polite, thanking her for pointing that out and meeting with me.
+Sure enough, the suit was covered in price tags and sizing stickers — on the pants and jacket.
+I was so embarrassed, but I kept it polite, thanking her for pointing that out.

 I have no idea whether the suit incident was responsible, but I didn't get the job.
-Nonetheless, I now leave myself a window before any interview, big meeting or presentation for a final game-time rundown.
-I review what I will be discussing, go through a mental checklist of things I need—and make sure that I look presentable.”
+Nonetheless, I now leave myself a window before any interview, big meeting or presentation.”

 —Sean Morrison, 33, lawyer, New Orleans